Eddie Bernice Johnson

-Elected in 1992, Johnson was the first registered nurse elected to Congress.
+Johnson was elected to the House in 1992, becoming the first registered nurse in Congress.
 At the swearing-in of the 116th United States Congress, she became dean of Texas's congressional delegation.
 Upon Representative Don Young's death in March 2022, Johnson became the oldest member of the House of Representatives.
-She retired at the end of the 117th Congress.
+She retired at the end of the 117th United States Congress.

-Johnson formerly served in the Texas House of Representatives, where she was elected in 1972 in a landslide, the first black woman to win electoral office from Dallas.
+Johnson also served in the Texas House of Representatives, where she was elected in 1972 in a landslide, the first black woman to win electoral office from Dallas.
 She also served three terms in the Texas Senate.

 Early life, education, and medical career

-Born and raised in Waco, Texas, Johnson was born on December 3, 1935, to Edward Johnson and Lillie Mae White Johnson.
+Eddie Bernice Johnson was born in Waco, Texas, on December 3, 1934, to Edward Johnson, a tailor, and Lillie Mae White Johnson, a homemaker.
 She and her three siblings grew up attending Toliver Chapel Baptist Church, where her mother was an active member.
-After attending A.J.
-Moore High School, Johnson graduated at age 16 and moved to Indiana to attend Saint Mary's College of Notre Dame, where she graduated in 1955 with her nursing certificate.
-She grew up wanting to work in medicine.
+Johnson had aspired to a career in medicine since childhood, and wished to become a doctor, but was told by a high school guidance counselor that this would not be possible because she was female.
+Johnson graduated from A.J.
+Moore High School at age 16, and moved to Indiana to attend Saint Mary's College of Notre Dame, where she graduated in 1955 with her nursing certificate.
 She transferred to Texas Christian University, from which she received a bachelor's degree in nursing.
 She later attended Southern Methodist University and earned a Master of Public Administration in 1976.

 Johnson was the first African American to serve as Chief Psychiatric Nurse at the Dallas Veterans Administration Hospital.
 She entered politics after 16 years in that position.